 The idea that there is a consciousness distinctive of agency that amounts to a special and important form of consciousness of self has been taken up, in recent decades, in trying to understand both how basic self-reference is possible (the sort of issues we saw Howell addressing), and what makes a particular person (or a self, or whatever the personal pronoun takes as referent) one and the same over time.
 With respect to the former topic, one encounters the challenge (forcefully raised in Bermúdez 1998) of understanding what sort of primitive self-consciousness precedes and enables the kind of self-consciousness exhibited in mastery of the first-person pronoun.
 Taking up this challenge, Lucy O’Brien (2007) argues we need to recognize a distinctive sort of “agent awareness”—a non-attributive, non-conceptual (and non-perceptual) awareness of self, that arises through the basic exercise of practical reason, in considering and choosing possibilities for action “as possibilities”.
 Such awareness enables you to be conscious of yourself as an agent (without representing yourself to be an agent), and thereby to know yourself as a speaker, so that, when you then acquire and apply knowledge of the “self-reference rule” (the rule that “‘I’ refers to the speaker”) you may non-attributively grasp self-reference in language.
 With respect to concerns about the identity of persons over time, Christine Korsgaard (1989) has argued in a Kantian vein that, as rational beings engaged in even the most ordinary sorts of planning and choice, we must be conscious of ourselves as having, and must construct for ourselves, a unique path through time—by “identifying with a future” in our choice of what to do.
 What sort of unity over time is available to you will depend on various contingent constraints, having to do with the sort of body you happen to have, and current technological limitations.
 But your right to regard yourself as having an identify over time, and as possessed of an individual moral status that resists a utilitarian “leveling” of moral concern—this is adequately secured by the demands of practical reason, and needs no vindication from viewing the practical, moral subject you are as a theoretical object with certain persistence conditions.

-Another view, recently developed by Martine Nida-Rümelin (forthcoming) neatly pulls together many of the issues raised here in a novel way.
+Another view, recently developed by Martine Nida-Rümelin (2017) neatly pulls together many of the issues raised here in a novel way.
 She argues that no experience can be subjectless, and any that exhibits what she calls “basic intentionality” will necessarily involve something being presented to a subject who, moreover, is pre-reflectively aware of itself being presented to.
 In being such a subject you are not, however, necessarily presented to yourself—you are not an intentional object of your own awareness.
 But this pre-reflective self-awareness is intentional insofar as it is assessable for correctness.
 This self-awareness inseparable from intentional consciousness is held to be important for several reasons.
 It furnishes your core “I-concept”; it makes reflective self-consciousness possible for you (even as it enables you also to see unreflecting creatures as conscious subjects); and it secures an understanding of what it is to be numerically the same subject over time.